flaviuspilca/angular-test/README.md

 # Technical info

-This small project was developed using Angular 10 and Bootstrap.
+This project was developed using Angular 10 and Bootstrap.